crossplatformkorea/crossplatformkorea.com/docs/react-native/1-2-development-environment-windows.md

 ### Installation

 `git` is a core tool for code management and collaboration and can be easily installed in a Windows environment through `winget`.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ThByD_7_2v4?start=402" title="Git" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The [video at 6 minutes 42 seconds](https://youtu.be/ThByD_7_2v4?t=402) provides a detailed guide on the installation process of `git`.
-You can simply install using the command below:
+You can simply install using the command below.

 ```sh
 winget install Git.Git